Pairwise versus multiple network alignment: Results and discussion

 \subsection{T versus T+S alignments}

 Network topology alone can be used to find good alignments of PINs \citep{GRAAL}.
 But protein sequence information can be used to complement network topology in order to produce superior alignments \citep{Complementarity}.
 Due to the complementarity of network topology and protein sequence information, we expect T+S alignments to have higher alignment quality than T alignments.
-In fact, our results show this to be the case.
+In fact, we verify this.
 Namely, for each NA method, we compare the given method's T alignments to their corresponding T+S alignments, in terms of TQ and FQ measures, under the PE and ME frameworks (Fig. \ref{fig:t_vs_ts}).
+We find the following.

+For networks with known true node mapping, T+S alignments are superior to the corresponding T alignments in almost all cases.
+Note that as already recognized by \citet{multiMAGNA++}, for these networks, i.e., for the Yeast+\%LC network set, the superiority of T+S alignments over T alignments is not a surprising result.
+This is because this dataset contains networks that all have the same set of nodes.
+Consequently, it contains many inter-network pairs of nodes that are the same proteins.
+Sequence similarities of such matching node pairs are higher than those of other non-matching node pairs.
+These matching inter-network node pairs can likely form aligned node groups that have very high intra-group sequence similarity due to the node pairs containing identical proteins.
+This could explain the superiority of T+S alignments over T alignments for the set of networks with known node mapping.

-We find that for networks with known true node mappings, T+S alignments are superior to the corresponding T alignments in almost all cases.
-For networks with unknown true node mapping, in terms of TQ, T+S alignments are either superior to or tied with the corresponding T alignments in about a half of all cases.
-In terms of FQ, T+S alignments are either superior or tied with the T alignments in almost all evaluation tests.
-Given this, we conclude that T+S alignments are overall superior to the corresponding T alignments.
-Thus, unless we specify otherwise, henceforth, we only analyze T+S alignments.
+Even for the sets of networks with unknown node mapping (PHY1, PHY2, Y2H1, Y2H2), whose networks contain different node sets, we still see that T+S alignments are overall superior to T alignments.
+Namely, only in terms of TQ, T alignments are somewhat superior to T+S alignments, but T+S alignments are still superior to or tied with the corresponding T alignments in just under a half of all cases.
+In terms of FQ, T+S alignments are superior to or tied with the T alignments in almost all evaluation tests.

-Next, we study the similarity (overlap) of the alignments produced the different NA methods, each with its T and T+S versions (Supplementary Figs. \ref{fig:expboth_dendro}--\ref{fig:exp1_dendro}).
-Surprisingly, in both the PE and ME frameworks, the T+S versions of the different methods are more similar than the T+S and T versions of the same method are.
-That is, the T+S versions of the different methods cluster together in Supplementary Figs. \ref{fig:expboth_dendro}--\ref{fig:exp1_dendro} and are clearly separated from the T versions.
-In contrast, the T versions do not cluster together.
-This shows that using protein sequence information yields alignment consistency independent of which NA method is used.
+So, we conclude that T+S alignments are overall superior to T alignments.
+Because of this, because T+S alignments are more relevant in the computational biology domain, and because of space constraints, henceforth, we mainly analyze T+S alignments.
+Importantly, our findings for T+S alignments also hold for T alignments (Supplementary Fig. \ref{fig:res_t}).